-Did you know that the typical Dominican dish is called “the flag”?
+Did you know that the most typical Dominican dish is called “the flag”?
 That Dominican coffee ranks among the best coffees in the world?
 That the Dominican Republic has the second highest number of baseball players in US Major League Baseball?
 That it is a Dominican tradition to eat habichuela con dulce (sweet beans) on Easter?
 And that Puerto Plata was given its name by Christopher Columbus?
 It is said that he was so dazzled by the beauty of the shining ocean that he named the bay “silver harbor”.

 This program is right for you if: